About the conference

 Assoc. prof. / Researcher dr. Oleksandr Kalnychenko, V.N.
 Karazin Kharkiv National University / Matej Bel University in Banská Bystrica (Ukraine / Slovakia)

-Prof. dr. Raquel Lázaro Gutiérrez, University of Alcalá (Spain)
+Prof. dr. Raquel Lázaro Gutiérrez, FITISPos-UAH Group, University of Alcalá (Spain)